Federation Peak: Notable accidents

+A 39 year old man fell to his death in November 2025.

 Climate

 The highest elevations of the mountain experience alpine conditions with most of the weather patterns determined by the wind.
 The mountain receives large amounts of snow in autumn, winter and early spring, with the summit area frequently layered in ice.
 Unseasonal snowfalls can be seen in summer though many of them don't settle.